When Will This Fall Off My Credit Report?

 There’s a number of things that can negatively affect your score, and how long they stay on your credit profile:

-Repossession.
-Can’t make the payments on a vehicle you have a loan on?
+Can’t make the payments on a vehicle loan?
 The lender might try to take back collateral, such as a car with a default loan.
 This will stay on your credit for seven years.

-Bankruptcy.
-If you’re debt load becomes unmanageable, you could declare bankruptcy.
+If your debt load becomes unmanageable, you could declare bankruptcy.
 Bankruptcies can stay on a report for up to 10 years.
 There are two main types of bankruptcy: Chapter 7 and Chapter 13.
-While you file Chapter 7 bankruptcy, it stays on your credit report for 10 years.
-That’s because none of the debt will get repaid.
+Chapter 7 bankruptcy involves a discharge of the included debts and it stays on your credit report for 10 years.

 Time Heals All Wounds